shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 and it works a bit differently than the previous modules.
 Instead of learning a series of lessons, you will be building games using PyGame by reading and analysing existing Pygame programs.

-## Viewing Markdown Files
+## Viewing Lesson Files

-The first thingto know  is that this curriculum will have many lesson files that will be in the form of a README.md file.
+The first thing to know  is that this curriculum will have many lesson files that will be in the form of a README.md file.
 The '.md' extension means "Markdown", which is a way to format text.
 It's like a simple version of HTML.
 While you can read Markdown files in a text editor, they are best viewed in a Markdown viewer.